 , itself a short form of the Germanic name Adalheidis

 ).
 This name became popular in France and England in the 12th century.
 It was among the most common names in England until the 16th century, when it began to decline.
 It was revived in the 19th century.... [more]

-ANASTASIA f Greek, Russian, Ukrainian, Belarusian, English, Spanish, Italian, Ancient Greek
+Anastasia f Greek, Russian, Ukrainian, Belarusian, English, Spanish, Italian, Georgian, Ancient Greek

-Feminine form of ANASTASIUS
+Feminine form of Anastasius

 .
 This was the name of a 4th-century Dalmatian saint who was martyred during the persecutions of the Roman emperor Diocletian.
 Due to her, the name has been common in Eastern Orthodox Christianity (in various spellings).
 As an English name it has been in use since the Middle Ages.
 A famous bearer was the youngest daughter of the last Russian tsar Nicholas II, who was rumoured to have escaped the execution of her family in 1918.

-ARIEL m & f Hebrew, English, French, Biblical, Biblical Greek
+Ariel m & f Hebrew, English, French, Spanish, Polish, Biblical, Biblical Greek

 (1611), and one of the moons of Uranus bears this name in his honour.
-As an English name, it became more common for females in the 1980s, especially after it was used for the title character in the Walt Disney film 'The Little Mermaid
+As an English name, it became more common for females in the 1980s, especially after it was used for the title character in the Disney film The Little Mermaid

-BAMBI f English
+Bambi f English

 Derived from Italian bambina

 (1914).
 This was also the name of a male deer in a cartoon by Walt Disney, which was based on a 1923 novel by Swiss author Felix Salten.

-BELLE f English
+Belle f English

-Short form of ISABELLA
+Short form of Isabella

 or names ending in belle